OctopusDeploy/blog/blog/2021-10/common-deployment-patterns-and-how-to-set-them-up-in-octopus/index.md

 #### Cloud regions and variables with a rolling pattern

-Cloud regions are perfect if you don’t care what order you deploy to your regions.
+Cloud regions are perfect if you don’t care about the order you deploy to your regions.

 To set up your cloud regions: